TiesBos/EquiTrends/README.md

   of estimated placebo coefficients,
 - `max_abs_coefficient`: The maximum absolute estimated placebo coefficient,
-- `bootstrap_critical_value`: The by bootstrap found critical value for the equivalence test based on the maximum absolute placebo coefficient,
-- `reject_null_hypothesis`: A logical value indicating whether the null hypothesis of negligible pre-trend differences can be rejected at the specified significance level `alpha`,
 - `B`: The number of bootstrap samples used to find the critical value,
 - `significance_level`: The chosen significance level of the test `alpha`,